sebastian-nunez/stock-pulse/README.md

 # StockPulse

-> StockPulse is an efficient and intuitive inventory management application designed for e-commerce businesses.
+> An efficient and intuitive inventory management application designed for e-commerce businesses.
 >
 > Streamline your stock control, categorize products, track sales, and manage your inventory seamlessly.